axonops/documentation/docs/installation/axon-agent/install.md

 This will start the **axon-agent** process as the **axonops** user, which was created during the package installation.
 The default OpenTSDB listening address is **0.0.0.0:9916**.

+* Note that you will have to refresh **axon-dash** page to show the newly connected node.

 ## Going further